cncf/tag-security/supply-chain-security/compromises/compromise-definitions.md

 * [Trust and Signing](#trust-and-signing)

 ## Source Code
 Occurs when a source code repository (public or private) is manipulated intentionally by the developer or through a developer or repository credential compromise.
-Source Code compromised can also occur when source code in open-source dependencies is manipulated in a manner to make them more useful (more appealing for use in order to guarantee download of malicious content, trojan horse like).
+Source Code compromise can also occur with intentional introduction of securiyt backdoors and bugs in Open Source code contributions by malicious actors.

 _Reference(s)_:
 - [Mitre: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)